 Historically there were always literally oases sprinkled across these desert countries, followed by desalination plants which supplied water, particularly for agriculture.
 The Saudi government have announced one of their main crops, wheat, will no longer be able to be grown in a few years, leading the country to use its oil wealth to look at buying neighbouring lands with better water supplies.

 So why, like Cape Town and other areas of South Africa did these countries wait until they were almost out of water to face the situation?
 Put simply they all have one thing in common, poor water management.

 One of the Middle East’s biggest concerns, which again can be shared with many South African communities, is not just a lack of water, but a lack of sanitary water.
+Biodx natural disinfectants offer solutions to many of these sanitary water issues.
 Some countries, including Yemen, the United Arab Emirates, Saudi Arabia and Iraq have unique problems needing global, immediate attention to avert critical crises including malnutrition.

 With 85% of the Middle East’s water being used for agriculture, over irrigation and rapid desertification has added to their current water shortage.

 When you look at a country like Jordan which is the same size as Portugal and learn that their average freshwater withdrawal is less than 10% of Portugal’s average you start to understand the enormity of the issue.
 In an already poor country the cost of water in Jordan has increased thirty percent in ten years.
 Neighbouring country Yemen has one of the highest worldwide rates of malnutrition as through lack of water they’re not able to produce enough food to feed their people.

 money, money everywhere but not a drop of water to spare